aws/chalice/README.rst

 Up and running in less than 30 seconds.

-**This project is published as a preview project and is not yet recommended for production APIs.**  Give this project a try and share your feedback with us here on github.
+**This project is published as a preview project, and is not yet recommended for production APIs.**  Give this project a try and share your feedback with us here on Github.

 The documentation is available
 `on readthedocs <http://chalice.readthedocs.io/en/latest/>`__.